Hans van Goor

-Hans van Goor (born 1970 in Zwaag, North Holland) is a retired Dutch long distance swimmer who won a silver medal at the 1993 European Championships.
+Hans van Goor (born 1970) is a retired Dutch long distance swimmer who won a silver medal at the 1993 European Championships.
 He also swam the English Channel on 4 September 1995 in a time of 8 h and 02 mins, which stood as a European record until 2003.
 He is the coach and husband of fellow long-distance swimmer Edith van Dijk.

 Van Goor studied econometrics and law at the Vrije Universiteit, Amsterdam.
 He is Chief Operating Officer at the sports-oriented DSB Bank, where he has been employed since 1994.
 Since early 2019 Hans van Goor took a position of CEO of the Dutch startup company, related to Discoperi Inc.